jdidion/atropos/doc/recipes.rst

 If you want to trim a poly-A tail from the 3' end of your reads, use the 3' adapter type (``-a``) with an adapter sequence of many repeated ``A`` nucleotides.
-Starting with version 1.8 of cutadapt, you can use the following notation to specify a sequence that consists of 100 ``A``::
+Starting with version 1.8 of atropos, you can use the following notation to specify a sequence that consists of 100 ``A``::

-	cutadapt -a "A{100}" -o output.fastq input.fastq
+	atropos -a "A{100}" -o output.fastq input.fastq

 This also works when there are sequencing errors in the poly-A tail.
 So this read ::